Saba-Burduli/Minecraft-Using-C-/README.md

 #Minecraft Clone in C#
 Introduction
 This project is a custom-built Minecraft clone developed using C#.
-The goal was to recreate the core mechanics of Minecraft, including block-based world generation, player movement, and interaction, while also gaining experience in game development and optimizing performance in a voxel-based environment.
+The goal was to recreate the core mechanics of Minecraft, including block-based world generation, player movement, and interaction, while also gaining experience in Game Development and Optimizing Performance in a Voxel-Based environment.

 #Experience Gained